Errors within promises are extremely easy to handle. For the purposes of intercepting them, it's enough to call the catch

 .catch(console.log);

-In terms of semantics, these versions of the code aren't equivalent.
-In the first case, the second reading operation will begin, regardless of how the previous one ended.
-In the latter, if there's a failure during the first reading operation, the second won't be executed.
+Semantically, these versions of the code aren't equivalent.
+In the first version, the second reading operation starts regardless of how the previous one ended.
+In the latter case, if there's an error during the first reading, the second one won't happen.

-Sometimes you have to generate the error yourself.
-The easiest way to do this is to throw an exception.
-You have to get used to it, too. try/catch can't be used (because it is useless), but exceptions can be thrown.
-Promise itself converts them as needed and sends them along the chain in search of a catch
+Sometimes you need to generate the error yourself.
+The easiest way is to throw an exception.
+You also have to get used to this.
+You can't use the try/catch because it's useless, but you can throw exceptions.
+Promise itself converts them as needed and sends them up the chain looking for a catch

 call: